-In the below example I have set
+In the example below,

 scroll-padding value to see how this changes the distance.

-<h1> remains on screen as the content scrolls beneath it.
+<h1> element remains on screen as the content scrolls beneath it.
 Without padding, the heading would overlap some of the content when snapping happens.

 scroll-padding on the parent.
 Try this in the example below.